The upcoming deadline is April 15th. Applications must be received by11:59 PM April 15th and applications will be reviewed in the following weeks.

 The purpose of OVAC’s granting program is to foster Oklahoma’s visual artistic creative excellence.
 The grants committee supports the mission of OVAC and scores submissions based on the merit of each application according to the pertinent grant category and its associated criteria.
-Grant recipients must have held at least 12 months residency in Oklahoma prior to the submission deadline.
+Grants are open to artists working in visual-based mediums, curation, and art writing.

 The Grants Committee reserves the right to not fund projects if there is a lack of quality applications.

 OVAC staff coordinates the program but does not serve on the grant committees.
 Because of this, the staff is available to answer questions regarding the grants and application process.
 To ensure accessibility, we created recurring office hours to answer questions or review applications prior to the deadlines.
 The office hours will take place the week before each deadline and will have five, thirty-minute sessions.
 Participants are asked to prepare the application prior to their session for review.
 If you need assistance with your application or have questions please reach out to firstname.lastname@example.org

 The next office hours will be April 3rd - 5th.
 There are five 30-minute time slots available